As risk of drought rises, Australian farmers struggle to invest

 "You do need investment to improve productivity but I think it goes both ways," said Graydon Chong, senior grains analyst, Rabobank in Sydney.
 "In order to encourage investment, Australia’s agricultural sector needs to show growth in yields."

-For an interactive graphic on drought and agriculture in Australia, click on: reut.rs/1pEptg8
+For an interactive graphic on drought and agriculture in Australia, click on: here